Wightslayer/OOPDeepLearningCPP/README.md

 ## Code Behavior & Class Structure

 ### Summary
-The code creates a deep nearal network model based on input provided by the user.
+The code creates a deep neural network model based on input provided by the user.
 Both the forward pass and backward pass with backpropagation are implemented to learn the data.
 Over time, the model gets better at predicting the data, obtaining higher accuracy on the test set and lower loss on the training set.
+For a better understanding of deep learning with a multilayered perceptron, I can highly recommend [this](https://brilliant.org/wiki/backpropagation/) page of Brilliant.

 ### Classes overview